miyagi-dev/miyagi/docs/javascript-api.md

 ```
 {
 	"component": String, // Required — Path to component directory.
-	"fileTypes": Array // Optional — Values can be any of "tpl", "css", js", "mocks", "schema", "docs".
+	"only": Array // Optional — Values can be any of "tpl", "css", js", "mocks", "schema", "docs".
 If omitted, all files are created.
+	"skip": Array // Optional — Values can be any of "tpl", "css", js", "mocks", "schema", "docs".
+If omitted, all files are created.
 }
 ```

+Please note that only either `only` or `skip` should be passed.
+If both are passed, `only` is used and `skip` is ignored.

 #### Response